bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 - Click Finish and then click Start.
 FTK Imager will track the progress of the image creation and inform you of the operation results.
 If image creation fails due to file system or formatting errors, it may not be possible to create an image.

+> **Note**
+>
-> Note: FTK Imager may produce multiple segmented .ISO files (.01, .02, .03, etc.), as it imposes a 1 GB size limit per .ISO image.
+> FTK Imager may produce multiple segmented .ISO files (.01, .02, .03, etc.), as it imposes a 1 GB size limit per .ISO image.
 All of these files (and associated .CUE file) must be kept together, as they are all required to produce the exact copy of the optical disc.

 ### Creating .MP4 File(s) with HandBrake
+> **Note**
+>
-> Note: The below guidelines are best suited to situations in which there are only a few video DVDs.
+> The below guidelines are best suited to situations in which there are only a few video DVDs.
 If there are multiple video DVDs, consider using the "Make DIPs" utility from the bhl_born_digital_utils to generate .mp4s in batch.

 - Open HandBrake.
 In the Source Selection screen, click "Cancel."
 We want to update some settings before adding a source to avoid potential complications.